World Tour 2025: EU/UK 2025

-The tour was announced on April 1, 2025, centering around content from their synth album The Silver Cord and their upcoming orchestral album Phantom Island.
-Tickets went on sale at 10am on 4th April London time.
-This will be the band's second tour in Europe in 2025, as they had previously performed the Europe Residency Tour from May to June.
+The tour was announced on April 1, 2025, centering around content from their synth album The Silver Cord and their orchestral album Phantom Island.
+Tickets went on sale at 10am on April 4, London time.
+This was the band's second tour in Europe in 2025, as they had previously performed the Europe Residency Tour from May to June.

-Due to the dual nature of their content for this tour, shows are divided into "rave" and "orchestral" sets, with British composer Chad Kelly conducting and directing various orchestras during those sets.
-In an 27 May interview, band member Ambrose Kenny-Smith confirmed that the album after Phantom Island would be another synth album centered around eurorack although it was still unclear if it would be released before the tour.
+Due to the dual nature of their content for this tour, shows were divided into "rave" and "orchestral" sets, with British composer Chad Kelly (the original composer for the Phantom Island album) conducting and directing various orchestras during those sets.
+In a May 27 interview, band member Ambrose Kenny-Smith confirmed that the album after Phantom Island would be another synth album centered around eurorack although it was still unclear if it would be released before the tour.

 Australian Phantom Island Tour

-Announced on May 20, 2025, and will be the first tour by the band in their native Australia in over two years.
-The shows are broken into orchestral shows consisting of Phantom Island played in full with a different orchestra in each city, and more traditional rock and roll shows.
+Announced on May 20, 2025, the Australian Phantom Island Tour was the first tour by the band in their native Australia in over two years.
+The shows consisted of orchestral sets including Phantom Island played in full with a different orchestra in each city, alongside traditional rock and roll sets.
 Party Dozen was announced as their openers in Brisbane and Sydney, while Barkaa will join them in Melbourne.
 Tickets went on sale at 10am AEST on May 23.

 The band would announce a surprise show on October 24, 2025 in Fed Square, Melbourne, before they departed for their European tour.
 Opened by Mervin from Altin Gün, fans only had five days notice while the show itself was free.
-Several songs from Butterfly 3000 saw their first live debut, including 2.02 Killer Year, Blue Morpho and Butterfly 3000 while an entirely new song JOJAM was unveiled.
+Several songs from Butterfly 3000 saw their first live debut, including "2.02 Killer Year", "Blue Morpho" and "Butterfly 3000" while an entirely new song "JOJAM" was unveiled.